sanchitkalra/cs-f213-oops/oops-book/classes.md

 # Classes

+_this document refers to ch6 and ch7 of the textbook_

 - basis for object oriented programming
 - all concepts encapsulated as classes
 - compiled code is stored as a `.class` file